ApryseSDK/pdftron-flutter/README.md

 ```

 ### setLeadingNavButtonIcon(String)
 To set the icon path to the navigation button.
-The button would use the specified icon if [`showLeadingNavButton`](#showLeadingNavButton) (which by default is true) is true in the config.
+The button would use the specified icon if [showLeadingNavButton](#showLeadingNavButton) (which by default is true) is true in the config.

+Return a Future.

 Parameters: